MrSavage009/The-Protein-Restriction-Hoax/README.md

 Cell Press Blue describes itself as "a highly selective open-access journal".
 It publishes research across "the life, physical, medical, **sustainability**, and applied sciences".

-**But the paper is behind a login wall.** The public cannot read the methods.
-The public cannot verify the claims.
+The review is open-access, **but the primary sources it synthesizes remain behind paywalls.** The public can read the interpretation; they cannot audit the evidence.

 **"Sustainability" is not a neutral scientific category.** It is a policy agenda.
 The journal exists to promote research that advances sustainability goals—including reducing meat consumption.
 The paper's conclusion aligns perfectly with this mission.